kidmortal/ez-date-range-picker/README.md

-## Another datepicker lib, yeah, but its a lot simpler.
+# Another datepicker lib, yeah, but its a lot simpler.

 ![image](https://user-images.githubusercontent.com/18023467/139587816-a6026dd5-fe8e-4864-b591-8cc136a23a4d.png)

+### Features

+- Easy control of the selectable range
+- Doesn't come with default input, so you get to make your own
+- Its just a calendar, so place anywhere you want
+- You can rename the month and weekdays easily

 ## Installing